kerol2r20/Windows-terminal-context-menu/README.md

   - guid[string]: this GUID of your profile defined in `profiles.json`
     - icon[string]: filename of your ico file, **you must put this file in icon folder**
     - label[string]: context menu label
+    - showRunAs[bool]: add `run as administrator` item for this profile

 # Misc
 I'm not sure that icons file are legal or not.
 If you feel it is not ok, please tell me.
 Thanks.